Sunday, January 29, 2023

 If we brought one of those experts on church growth in, they would tell us this: sell this building, move into a storefront or into some more visible place with much better foot traffic; Etc. Etc. Otherwise, they’ll never find you.
 And you’ll never grow.

-And, of course: progressive congregations don’t grow!
+And, of course: congregations like ours don’t grow!

 I know that’s what they say, because I’ve heard it again and again.